 That’s not to say that the Eagle didn’t have its limitations.
 It was still an elderly Concord body sitting on stilts, and everything that implied.
 Meaning, mediocre space utilization and ergonomics.
 The Eagle really wanted something new and bold sitting on its new and bold underpinnings, but that’s what there was, and it kept the lights on in Kenosha long enough until Renault started paying for the bills.

 And the other limitation was under the hood.
-Like the Pacer, the Eagle, which gained 300 lbs along with its AWD, suffered from the smog-strangled 258 (4.2 L) si during those pre-fuel injection years.
+Like the Pacer, the Eagle, which gained 300 lbs along with its AWD, suffered from the smog-strangled 258 (4.2 L) six during those pre-fuel injection years.
 Performance was modest at best, and the thirst was great.
-AMC offered fours, first the GM Iron Duke, and AMC own 2.5 L four beginning in 1983.
-The truth, hardly any were actually built with the four,; they were there to allow some half-way decent EPA numbers in the ads.
+AMC offered fours; first the GM Iron Duke, then their own 2.5 L four beginning in 1983.
+In truth, hardly any were actually built with the four; they were there to allow some half-way decent EPA numbers in the ads.
 The Eagle was just too big and heavy for the fours, especially since the AWD system typically backed up a Chrysler automatic.

 Not surprisingly, the wagon version was by far the biggest seller over the Eagles’ fairly long life from 1980 through 1987.
 Over 100k wagons were sold during that time.
 The Gremlin-derived Spirit got the Eagle treatment too, and the odd little hatchback SX/4 (CC here) was the second biggest seller in its first year, followed by the four-door sedan, two-door sedan, and the other Spiritual oddity, the Kammback.

 Undoubtedly, numerous folks have transplanted the Cherokee’s fuel injected 4.0 six into Eagles.
 Had that been available in the Eagle’s time, it would have really made an impact, not that the Eagle didn’t.
-It gave rise to the whole genre of AWD wagons and the Eagle can certainly be called the mother of all CUVs.
+It gave rise to the whole genre of AWD wagons and the Eagle can certainly be called the mother of all CUVs, depending on your personal definition of that rather vaguely defined acronym.
 Yes indeed; desperate times can be creative times, and Roy Lunn and his engineers deserve a pat on the back for their creative adaptation of what they had at hand.

 The Vise Grips clamping something next to the wagon’s steering column is a nice touch.